mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 So this is a vow.
 So finally in the *Saddharma Puṇḍarīka Sutra* it says, “Of those who hear the law, not one fails to become buddha.
 This is the original vow of the buddhas: By the buddha way I walk, I desire universally to cause all creatures to attain the same way along with me.”
 And also it says, “The buddhas, the honored ones, know that nothing has an independent existence, and that the buddha seeds spring from conditions.
 So they reveal the one vehicle.
 All things abide in their fixed order, hence the world abides forever.”

 So “of those who hear the law, not one fails to become a buddha.
-This is a buddah’s vow.”
+This is a buddha’s vow.”
 No one or nothing is out Buddha’s teaching, out of Buddha’s compassion hands.
 Always they exist, they are supported by Buddha’s compassionate hands and heart.
 Wherever they may go, or whoever they are, this is Buddha’s compassion.

 So constantly that’s why Buddha’s compassion is extending every inch of the world.
 That is Buddha’s vow.
 Buddha’s vow means if you really see deeply the source of existence, or total picture of the universe, including all sentient beings, you really see how important we are, human life is.
 And we really see we are supported by buddhas’ vow, that means the ultimate nature of the universe is omnipresent.
 That is, temporarily we say, Buddha’s vow, because the ultimate nature of the universe is constantly working, to support us, to support and nurture trees, birds, all sentient beings, beyond human speculation.

 So that’s why we say, if you realize the ultimate nature of existence which is working constantly, that becomes Buddha’s vow.
 It really hits your heart.
 And then you really appreciate that ultimate nature of existence, which is always supporting and helping us.
 So we temporarily say this is Buddha’s vow.

-So Buddha’s vow is kind of mother’s existence for baby.
+So Buddha’s vow is kind of [like] mother’s existence for baby.
 Baby doesn’t know who is the mother, or what the mother is.
 The baby doesn’t know.
-But I think the baby is present in peace and harmony because there is a mother, exactly.
-Regardless of whether he or she is conscious of her or not.
+But I think the baby is present in peace and harmony exactly because there is a mother, regardless of whether he or she is conscious of her or not.
 That’s why baby is growing naturally.
-So even is the mother isn’t holding the baby, the mother is always constantly holding the baby, with warm hands.
+So even if the mother isn’t holding the baby, the mother is always constantly holding the baby, with warm hands.
 Whatever she does, wherever she is.

 So that is the relationship between the baby and the mother.
 And the human beings and the universe are just like identical twins.
 Exactly identical twins.
 Only one, but are two.
 Always supporting.

 We don’t understand, but still constantly the universe is like this, helping us like this.
 And when you realize that universe, we say, “that is Buddha’s vow.”
 Because constantly “that is Buddha’s vow” is just like spring water coming up from the well.
 Constantly.
 We are supported by that energy of the water, coming up constantly.

 So “This is the original vow of the buddhas: By the buddha way I walk...”
-So I walk means I or you walk in the path of the buddha way.
+So “I walk” means I or you walk in the path of the buddha way.
 In other words, we walk in the path of the universe, together.
 Completely supported with warm hands.
 Just like identical twins; you and the universe are completely identical twins.

 So that’s why it says, “I desire universally to cause all creatures to attain the same way along with me.”
 We are already supported, we are walking there.
 But many people don’t pay attention to [this], that why we try to ...
 Buddha’s original vow is to desire to cause all sentient beings to walk hand in hand.
 Even though they try to go in a different way, Buddha always calls them.
 And Buddha always expressed his compassion over them.

 So that is “The buddhas, the honored ones, know that nothing has an independent existence, and that the buddha seeds spring from conditions.”
 Buddhas know pretty well that nothing has an independent existence.
 The universe – what is the universe?
-The universe is exactly the vastness of existence.
-In which all sentient beings walk in peace and harmony without discrimination.
+The universe is exactly the vastness of existence, in which all sentient beings walk in peace and harmony without discrimination.
 That naturally happens.

 So this is the universe.